dart-lang/site-www/src/_guides/language/effective-dart/usage_migrated.md

 a library inside a package's `lib` directory without having to worry about where the package is stored on your computer.
-For this to work, you cannot have imports that require the `lib` to be in some location on disc relative to other files.
+For this to work, you cannot have imports that require the `lib` to be in some location on disk relative to other files.
 In other words, a relative import path in a file inside `lib` can't reach out and access a file outside of the `lib` directory, and a library outside of `lib` can't use a relative path